Janet D. Spector: Education

 In 1964 Janet attended the University of Wisconsin and promptly enrolled in anthropology courses but was unimpressed with the quality and content of the classes.
 At the beginning of her second year things began to fall into place when a TA to one of her lab courses introduced her to Joan Freeman, the Director of Archaeology at the Wisconsin State Historical Society.
 Through this meeting Janet was offered the opportunity to work in a field school run by Freeman and her colleague Jay Brandon.
 She joined a team of graduate students and had her first experience in conducting fieldwork at a site in Wisconsin called Aztalan.
 She worked with the program throughout her undergraduate years until earning her B.A in anthropology.
 Her lifelong experiences in archaeological fieldwork began her second year of her undergrad and included sites in Wisconsin, Minnesota, Israel, and Canada.

 Soon after, she enrolled again at the University of Wisconsin for graduate school.
-Before earning her masters degree she dropped out for a year to start a free school in Madison with a group of fellow anthropology students and one faculty member.
+Before earning her master's degree, she dropped out for a year to start a free school in Madison with a group of fellow anthropology students and one faculty member.
 Her interest in issues of pedagogy began at this time and motivated her throughout the rest of her career.
 Often paralyzed by anxiety herself, the movement spoke to her directly in that she wanted to create more nurturing and trusting learning environments.